-- Registration for our fall workshop, Integrating PTSD Treatment into DBT for Suicidal and Self-Injuring Clients with Borderline Personality Disorder, is now open.
-For more information and to register online, please click here.
+- Registration for our fall workshop, Integrating PTSD Treatment into DBT for Suicidal and Self-Injuring Clients with Borderline Personality Disorder, is now FULL.
+For more information and to be placed on the waiting list, please click here.

 - Registration for our fall Intro to DBT course is now open.
 For more information and to register, please click here.